Skip to content

 Name The name of the GitHub Enterprise repository.

 Repository location The URL for the GitHub Enterprise repository that appears in the browser address bar when accessed.
-Alternatively, select Clone from the GitHub UI and paste the URL.
+Alternatively, select Clone from the GitHub Enterprise UI and paste the URL.

 Description (Optional) A description of the GitHub Enterprise repository.